 Writing Guidelines

-Grammar, syntax, linguistics, and consistancy—all the skills you learned in high school literature class.
+Grammar, syntax, linguistics, and consistency—all the skills you learned in high school literature class.
 Guess what!
 They're extremely important if you want to write for the reader and ultimately publish.
 Back to school!

 March 23, 2017